UniversityOfPlymouth-Electronics/Embedded-Systems/getting_started/software-tools.md

 > [Click this link to download and install Microsoft Teams](https://www.microsoft.com/microsoft-365/microsoft-teams/download-app)

-Teams allows us to collaborate in many ways, including screen sharing and remote control.
+Teams allows us to collaborate in many ways, including screen sharing and even remote control.
 This has proven highly effective for supporting students with technical questions.

 When you run Teams for the first time, sign in with your university credentials.
 Then check your audio and video settings are set to your preferred devices.

 <img src="../img/icons/mbed-studio.png" width="80px" align="right" >

 ## Mbed Studio
+We use a software tool called Mbed-Studio that allows us to write code and program our target board.

-[Mbed](https://os.mbed.com/) is a framework for rapidly and easiy programming microcontrollers.
+The term [Mbed](https://os.mbed.com/) refers to a framework for rapidly and easily programming Arm based microcontrollers.
 It is used in most of our modules where microcontrollers are used.

 > You may have heard of the [Arduino](https://www.arduino.cc/) system?
 It is similar in many ways.
 In fact, for the latest versions, Arduino is built on top of Mbed-os.

+Before installing Mbed-Studio, first you need a free account on mbed.com

 ### Creating an Account on mbed.com
 You cannot use Mbed without first creating an account on mbed.com.
 This is a requirement for many of our embedded modules.